harmony-one/h/progress/alaina-furstenberg.md

+2025-06-11 Wed: Thread on 5.country.
+Final editing and posting of the Colossus [podcast announcement](https://youtu.be/s4qJ9C6eMQc).
+Sync with Theo on marketing initiatives and Figma Make designs for harmony.one.
+Learning to animate on Canva, planning to use this tool to create more high level animated intros on upcoming progress shorts.

+2025-06-10 Tue: Editing of Podcast Intro for the Colossus x Harmony announcement and design of thumbnail.
+Learning to animate on Canva, planning to use this tool to create more high level animated intros on upcoming progress shorts.

-2025-06-09 Mon: [Announcement]() of v2025.1.1 going live on main!
+2025-06-09 Mon: [Announcement]https://x.com/harmonyprotocol/status/1932162581852258456() of v2025.1.1 going live on main!
 Announcement of Harmony's integration with the Colossus Digital Hub on [X](https://x.com/harmonyprotocol/status/1932182566553239713) and on [LinkedIn](https://www.linkedin.com/posts/harmony-one_harmony-is-now-integrated-with-the-colossus-activity-7337949910371135489-Zu5S?utm_source=share&utm_medium=member_desktop&rcm=ACoAAC_ge5AB6PS2ToimnVIWjFStvJJOR_a6C5A).
 Writing of team progress thread.

 ---